Eric-Robert-Lawson/attractor-oncology/chess/first-principles-framework/how_to_verify_attractor_landscapes.md

 **Why this matters:**
 - Rotational symmetry is your 4x speedup guarantee
-- If rotations don't match, your database has duplicated bad data
+- If rotations don't match, database has duplicated bad data

 ---